009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 ## 5) Potential future developments: <a name="potential_future_developments"></a>

-We started to interpret easy commands like simple questions (e.g. "How are you Hal?").
+We started to interpret easy commands like simple questions (e. g.
+"How are you Hal?").
 But as already said before we could not implement all the features we set as a target in chapter 1.
 Now we will summarize shorty the missing features:
 * The command to open a browser if the user says "Open browser"
 * We wanted to implement a weather library so Hal can give us information about the current weather in different cities
 * Another feature is to set an alarm
-* Furthermore we wanted to implement standard Google answers and give Hal the possibility to save spoken words as a document
+* Furthermore, we wanted to implement standard Google answers and give Hal the possibility to save spoken words as a document
-* Also it's possible and necessary to filter out background noises or maybe to just take the loudest voice, when it comes to crosstalk.
+* Also, it's possible and necessary to filter out background noises or maybe to just take the loudest voice, when it comes to crosstalk.
 * Keywords can be selected to helb the NLP to process the language understanding when differnet accents are uswed in different languages.
 * Another goal we did not achieve which would be part of future development is that Hal starts listening with the vocal trigger "Hello Hal"

 **spaCy**
 As we already explained before spaCy has a wide range of possiilities for NLP and we just used a few of the in our project:
-* If you use all the functions of spaCy, it would be possible for the computer to automatically recognise what a sentence or input is about and then automatically give the appropriate answer.
+* If you use all the functions of spaCy, it would be possible for the computer to automatically recognize what a sentence or input is about and then automatically give the appropriate answer.
 Spacy would then function like a chatbot.
-* Furthermore it would be possible to understand a wide range of languages.
+* Furthermore, it would be possible to understand a wide range of languages.
 For example Spanish, German, Chinese and 60 more languages are implemented in spaCy.

 **Implement further libraries**

 * The **PySpark** library is used for machine learning.
-With the named entity recgnition and the **BERT** language model, which has already been trained with wikipedia articles, you can analyse texts according to structure and content.
+With the named entity recgnition and the **BERT** language model, which has already been trained with wikipedia articles, you can analyze texts according to structure and content.

 * With the **geturl** library you can open urls in python.